 Note: a small cauliflower will make about 6 servings of cauliflower rice.
 Larger ones can make between 8 and 10 servings.

-The second step in my how to make cauliflower rice guide is – turn it into rice.
+The second step in turn that cauliflower into rice.

 To prepare your cauliflower, cut it into large pieces.
 If you found a small head, quartering the cauliflower should be fine.
 Press it through your box grater or food processor until you have small grain-like, rice-resembling pieces.